tatarchm/tangent_conv/README.md

 	tangent_convolutions/util/path_config.py

+## Experiments

+Experimental parameters are stored in .json configuration files.
+You can find configurations for all experiments shown in the paper in the 'experiments' folder.
+The exact description of individual parameters is provided [here](util/README.md).

 ## Initial Data Preparation

 We provide the 'get_data.py' script for initial data downloading, extraction and conversion.
 It supports three datasets: S3DIS, ScanNet and Semantic3D.
 Below we describe how to use this script to prepare each of those datasets.
 Upon completion, it produces a set of directories, each one containing data for a single scan ('scan.pcd' and 'scan.labels').